 Trends in Student Aid 2019

-federal financial aid policy, student loans, student debt, Grad PLUS loans, income-driven repayment plans, scholarships and grants
+financial status and behavior, students in higher education, federal financial aid policy, student loans, student debt, Grad PLUS loans, income-driven repayment plans, scholarships and grants

 Trends in Student Aid 2019 reports on the funds students and families use to supplement their own resources to pay for the prices documented in Trends in College Pricing 2019.